nickderobertis/cookiecutter-pypi-sphinx/README.md

 "Add new repository" and select this repository from the list.
 Copy the token for Codecov to use in the next step.

-#### Setup MongoDB (optional, for TODO integration)

-For the TODO integration to work, you need a MongoDB instance.
-You can get one for free at [mlab.com](https://mlab.com).
-After creating the database, create a database user.
-The MLab interface will show you the format of the connection url string, which you will fill in the database user's username and password and use that as the `TODO_ACTIONS_MONGO_URL` secret, as the [Adding Secrets](#adding-secrets) section shows.

 ## Built-in CI/CD

 ### On Every Push